sahiliamsso/docs/source/index.md

 (4). oxd subscriptions help support this project so you can see more enhancements faster;

 (5).
-There are oxd libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go;
+There are oxd libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go.
+If your application is programmed in another language, oxd has a simple JSON/REST API;

 (6).
 There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
-And more are being added.
+More are being added too.
 Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.

 ## Support